Mr-Brendon/I2C_MASTER_to_Parallel_BUS/README.md

 HOW TO START:

-1) Open an HDL editor and insert
+1) Open an HDL editor and insert I2C_MASTER.vhd and block1.vhd found in Design directory.
+2) To simulate the design, use the testbech found in sim directory

+HOW TO IMPLEMENT I2C IN FPGA:

+1) Download GOWIN IDE (link below)
+2)